SergeGordts/CapitaSelectaStargan/README.md

 (on dataset CelebA) as provided by the original authorsis is limited to transformations on 5 default attributes.
 To overcome this we train the model on the full CelebA dataset for all 40 attributes.

-• Data Preparation: sample images from the FFHQ dataset to match the input size and format expected by the model (128x128 resolution, normalized).
+• Data Preparation: sample images from the FFHQ dataset matched to the input size and format expected by the model (128x128 resolution, normalized).

 • Apply transformations targeting 2 attributes to the FFHQ data.

-• Generation Process:
-For each image, use StarGAN to generate two variants: a single task transformation for each attribute, and a multi-task transformation for both attributes.
+For each sampledimage, use trained StarGAN to generate two variants: a single task transformation for each attribute, and a multi-task transformation for both attributes.

-• Qualitative Evaluation is performed.
+• Qualitative evaluation is performed.

-• Quantitative Evaluation Classifier: Use a pre-trained classifier (VG- GFace2, OpenFace, ...) to measure the presence and accuracy of the at- tribute in transformed images.
+• Quantitative evaluation Classifier: Use a pre-trained classifier (VG- GFace2, OpenFace, ...) to measure the presence and accuracy of the at- tribute in transformed images.
 Metrics: Calculate metrics such as classification accu-